 The Donner DP-1 is one of the most popular budget power supplies out there.

-Different from most of the other power supplies in this price range, DP-1 actually has isolated outputs.
+Different from most of the other power supplies in this price range, the DP-1 has isolated power supply outputs.
 This means that even if you have short-circuited in one output, others will continue to work as if nothing has happened.

 The price on this item is high, but if you’re looking for a high-end, high-quality product that will give you all the power you might need and keep your sound quality at the top level, this is the item to go for.

-When set to go out and buy power supplies, you can get overwhelmed by the information being thrown at you that you don’t necessarily understand.
-To help you with picking the right item for yourself, we made a list of things you should consider when buying a power supply.
+When you’re set to going out and buying a power supply, you can get overwhelmed by the information being thrown at you that you don’t necessarily understand.
+To help you with picking the right item for yourself, I’ve made a list of things you should consider when buying a power supply.